We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Barrel-style handles can facilitate precise boring, so they’re better for control.
 With these models, the hand is in line with the slot being cut, making it easier to stay steady and bore an accurate slot.
 There are also many models with top-mounted handles to steady the tool even more.

 D-shaped handles are less accurate but more comfortable.
-The hand’s upright orientation is more natural and easier to push.
+The hand’s upright orientation tends to feel more natural, so it’s easier to push.
 However, the hand will be higher than the blade, so it’s possible to wobble and make a sloppy cut.

 Additional Features